 From up high or down below, recreationally or through sporting endeavour, the views of the dominant mountainous plateau that stands at over 3,000 metres high, and the sloping alpine terrain that blankets it below, are an all-year-round highlight.

-St Johann, where I was based, is located in the middle, with readily accessible train and bus links to surrounding areas.
+St Johann, where I was based, is centrally located and has readily accessible train and bus links to surrounding areas.

 When to Visit the Kitzbühel Alps